bithuman-prod/public-docs/docs/preview/livekit-cloud-plugin.md

 - Pre-trained personalities and behaviors
 - Optimized for conversational AI
 - Faster response times
-- Built-in emotion recognition
+- Supports full body and animal mode

 **Expression Model:**
-- Custom avatar creation
 - Dynamic facial expression mapping
 - Image-based avatar generation
-- Advanced customization options
+- Supports only face and shoulder & above
+- Do not support animal mode at the moment

 ---